Wills, Power of Attorney and Court of Protection

 There are two types of LPA-s – the first one is 'property and financial affairs' and the second is 'health and welfare'.
 You can choose to put one or both in place and they apply at different points.

 We can talk to you in detail about your requirements and what you need to decide in order to get an LPA in place.

 What is the Court of Protection?

 The Court of Protection is there to make decisions on behalf of people who lack the capacity to do so themselves and where there is no LPA in place.
-The Court of Protection has the power to appoint a ‘Deputy’ who will can make decisions on behalf of the person who lacks capacity, known in the Court of Protection as the ‘patient’.
-This is often more expensive and stressful and therefore it is important to consider making an LPA before it is to late.
+The Court of Protection has the power to appoint a ‘Deputy’ who will make decisions on behalf of the person who lacks capacity, known in the Court of Protection as the ‘patient’.
+This is often more expensive and stressful and, therefore, it is important to consider making an LPA before it is too late.